ssssi/freqtrade_strs/README.md

 https://www.freqtrade.io/

-Freqtrade official discard:
+Freqtrade official discord:

 https://discord.gg/e8dkbJsKf5

-if you have any question you can contact me in discard:@E0V1E or @evilzzq
+if you have any question you can contact me in discord:@E0V1E or @evilzzq